Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 If you like the look of buccaneer palm, you can also grow it in a container and move it indoors during the winter.

-Florida Palm Tree Identification: The buccaneer palm is identified by its slightly bulging trunk with ring markings and long branches up to 10 ft.
-(3 m) in length that arch out creating a wide canopy.
+Florida Palm Tree Identification: The buccaneer palm is identified by its slightly bulging trunk with ring markings, and long branches that can reach up to 10 ft.
+(3 m) in length.
+These branches arch out, creating a wide canopy.

 Related: Indoor Palm Plants: Types and Care